-The Intex Challenger K1 is one of the cheapest inflatable kayaks, which costs less than $100.
+The Intex Challenger K1 is one of the cheapest inflatable kayaks.
 It even comes in a complete set, so that nothing stands in the way of an immediate paddling tour.
 We now wanted to know for ourselves how is it to paddle the Intex 1-person kayak and can it compete with a good quality inflatable kayak.

 This inflatable kayak is also available as 2-person model.
 Make sure to check out our review on the Intex Challenger K2 as well, if you are interested in paddling with someone else together.
 We have also a complete guide about Intex boats and kayaks.

 The Intex Challenger K1 comes in a compact and very light carrying bag.
 Since the boat weighs only 28.4 lb, it can be carried comfortably over short distances with the included carrying bag.
 But the carrying bag is not robust.
 The material of the bag is so thin that already after the first use there was a small hole in the bottom.